 Lithium-ion

-Lithium-Ion batteries are newer and more advanced.
+Lithium-ion batteries are newer and more advanced.
 They are lightweight and have a higher energy density.
-These batteries charge faster and last longer.
-Lithium-Ion batteries are usually found in modern electric and hybrid cars.
+They charge faster and last longer.
+Lithium-ion batteries are usually found in modern electric and hybrid cars.

 Here are some key benefits of Lithium-Ion batteries: